Cikoko (Transjakarta): Building and layout

-The station underwent a revitalization from 15 April 2022 to 17 February 2023, to form an integrated transit-oriented development zone between Cawang railway station and Cikoko LRT station.
+The station underwent a revitalization from 15 April 2022 to 17 February 2023, in order to form an integrated transit-oriented development zone between Cawang railway station and Cikoko LRT station.
 The building is divided between the north and south sides by the Jakarta Inner Ring Road, interconnected by a footbridge.

 Prior to revitalization, both buildings were disconnected each other, as the bridges were only built to pass over the regular M.T.
-Haryono street to access both buildings.
+Haryono street to access each buildings.
 Thus, passengers whom wanted to change direction had to pass through a street below the viaduct.
 A wide interconnection bridge between north and south buildings was eventually built over the toll road during the revitalization process.
 However, passengers still have to exit paid area to change direction, due to the lack of a separated paid area in the bridge.

 The new buildings of Cikoko BRT station have two floors; the upper is the concourse and the lower for the platform area.
 Each buildings have six platform bays.